-Katherine Klentzman, EIT
+Katherine Klentzman, PE

 Katherine’s pursuit into civil and structural engineering started at a very young age with influence from her family studying interior architecture.
 After graduating from Texas A&M University, she started her career in Seattle working on residential wood-framed structures.
 With a strong desire to expand on her structural knowledge and take on challenging projects in a booming market, she joined Dunaway.
 She specializes in wood framing multi-family, mixed-use developments, commercial, and education markets.

 My older sister studied interior architecture when I was a kid, and I always thought her school work seemed interesting.
 Her influence combined with the fact that I liked math and science led me to study civil engineering.

 Where is your favorite place in the world?

 Discovery Park in Seattle, Washington.
 It is a 500+ acre park right in the city.
 You can hike for miles through dense forest and will eventually land on a beach with a beautiful, old lighthouse.

 What’s the best gift you’ve ever received?